 Retired Midpeninsula Regional Open Space District General Manager

-Until his retirement at the end of 2017, Steve Abbors led Midpeninsula Open Space District’s extraordinary work to promote open space preservation and public restoration for a decade.
-Founded in 1972, this agency has protected more than 63,000 acres of public land and manages 26 open space preserves our region.
-Steve dedicated his career to public access to open space and connecting people to the ecosystems we all depend on.Some highlights of his career include securing over $300 million for land acquisition, restoration and public access through Measure AA.
-He’s most proud of reconnecting the Amah Mutsun Tribal band to their ancestral lands on Mount Umunhum through a permanent conservation easement, and opening the Mount Umunhum to the public.
+Before his recent retirement, Steve Abbors spent a decade leading Midpeninsula Regional Open Space District (Midpen)’s extraordinary work to promote open space preservation and public restoration.
+Founded in 1972, Midpen has permanently protected more than 63,000 acres of public land and manages 26 open space preserves in our region.
+Career highlights include completing a 30-year Vision Plan with extensive public support resulting in $300 million for land acquisition, restoration and public access through Measure AA.
+He’s most proud of reconnecting the Amah Mutsun Tribal band to their ancestral lands on Mount Umunhum through a permanent conservation easement, and opening Mount Umunhum to the public.

 CEO and Founder of Outdoor Afro

 Rue Mapp has passionately led Outdoor Afro, a national nonprofit organization, since it began as a blog in 2009.
 With 70 leaders in 30 states and 20,000 people in the network, Outdoor Afro supports African American community leadership in open space issues and addresses the need for greater diversity in the outdoors.
 Rue’s many accolades include being invited to the White House to participate in the “2010 America’s Great Outdoors Conference”, and subsequently taking part in a think tank to inform the launch of the First Lady’s “Let’s Move” initiative.
 In 2012 and 2016, she was listed in “The Root 100” as one of the most influential African Americans in the country.
 Rue has served as a California State Parks Commissioner since 2014.

-We hope you will join us Sunday, September 23, 2018 for wine and appetizers as we honor these two powerhouses in the national open space movement.
+We hope you will join us Sunday, September 23, 2018 for wine and hors d’oeuvres as we honor these inspirational leaders in the national open space movement.